basekit/docs.basekit.com/widgets/index.md

 {% endhighlight %}

 Despite that all Zone Widgets are all available to use as Template Widgets, there are a certain amount that can only be used within the Template.
 Widgets such as [Logo](/widgets/v2/logo/), [Extended Navigation](/widgets/v2/extended-navigation/), and [Feature](/widgets/v2/feature/) are designed to be part of the template structure.
 This means the user is limited to editing or hiding them.

+## Hiding Template Widgets

+In some cases, it's required for a widget to exist in a template but not be visible by default (e.g. an option to add a logo that doesn't have a default image).
+Hiding the widget can be done by adding the following:

+{% highlight django %}
+{% raw %}

+{{widget('logo', 'examplewidget', {
+  "showTplWidget":"0"
+})|raw}}

+{% endraw %}
+{% endhighlight %}